e271828e/Flight.jl/docs/notes/design/framework_spec.md

 "waits one step" is true by construction.
 (Under the bare rule the quiescent holding sample would swallow the edge: prior holding, so no new firing, and the deferral would never resolve.)
-All three registers are detection bookkeeping, not model memory — correctly *not* in `z`: not captured, not traced, reconstructed deterministically; the cost is two `Bool`s per event beyond the prior.
+All three registers are detection bookkeeping, not model memory — correctly *not* in any state store: not captured, not traced, reconstructed deterministically; the cost is two `Bool`s per event beyond the prior.
 A predicate that holds and *keeps* holding fires once, at the boundary where it first held — sticky flags do not re-fire every